4 ways to differentiate your B2B ecommerce checkout

 Now imagine taking something as tedious as credit qualification and making it fast and seamless.
 It puts your brand on a different playing field than your competitors.

-According to the same Wunderman Thompson report, the top reason B2B ecommerce buyers switched suppliers was due to lack of payment options, followed by poor discount options, and a bad checkout experience.
+According to the same Wunderman Thompson report, the top reason ecommerce buyers switched suppliers was due to lack of B2B payment options, followed by poor discount options, and a bad checkout experience.
 Each business buyer has a preference of how they want to pay for their goods.
+And even if they’re transacting online, they want the traditional payment methods they have had access to in the offline space of business payments.

+Why?
 It depends on things like the value of the transaction, internal AP processes, and cash flow constraints.
 Limiting your customers’ payment options can have a major impact on their own internal accounting and financing needs.
+As a merchant, one of the keys to your success online is by offering multiple digital payment methods and payment types.

-While paying with paper checks is a default in the industry, credit cards are the most common payment method you see in the B2B checkout.
+While paying with paper checks is still commonplace in the industry, credit cards are the most common payment method you see in the B2B checkout.
 This is a great example of the disconnect between B2B payment preferences and ecommerce offerings.

-It can be helpful to start thinking about something like ACH.
-ACH is not an ecommerce consumer payment method, it can still be delivered in a consumer-like way.
-Typically, ACH can complicate the payment process.
-It can be difficult for suppliers to immediately see what charges they’re related to, so merchants might avoid offering this payment method.
-Digitizing ACH payments can make it as easy as a consumer would pay via credit card.
-It gives buyers that same ease.
+It can be helpful to start considering a provider to offer ACH automated clearing house).
+ACH a type of electronic funds transfer that is not an ecommerce consumer payment method, but it is incredibly common in business-to-business transactions.
+What’s more, it can still be delivered in a consumer-like way.
+Traditionally, ACH could complicate the payment process, because they are charged in batches and it can be difficult for suppliers to immediately see what charges they’re related to, so merchants might avoid offering this payment method.
+Digitizing to ACH online payments systems can make it as easy as a consumer would pay via credit card payments.
+This payment processing option gives buyers that same ease.
 And the merchant side?
-Automatic reconciliation tools remove the effort of applying the funds to the correct invoice.
+The processing fee is significantly lower than wire transfers, and automation removes the effort of applying the funds to the correct invoice.

 4. Digital invoicing

 A lot of attention on invoicing is on alleviating the problem of reconciliation on the merchant’s end.
-Manually searching for payments and tracking down individual invoices is definitely a real hassle.
+Manually searching for payments and tracking down individual invoices is definitely a real hassle for those in the B2B ecommerce space.

 But it’s not a one-sided problem.
-Buyers face a lot of administrative overhead with invoices as well, which can lead to late payments.
-And it makes sense – manually sorting through invoices doesn’t fare well when it comes to precision and speed.
+Buyers face a lot of administrative overhead with accounts payable as well, which can lead to late payments.
+And it makes sense – manually sorting through invoices doesn’t fare well when optimizing for precision and speed.

-Digital invoicing is a win-win.
-Instead of waiting days or weeks to receive a faxed or scanned invoice, your customers can get their invoices automatically and instantly sent at the time of checkout, just like we as consumers get confirmation emails after purchase.
-Buyers can immediately review the payment terms they selected, the payment method, and all relevant order information.
+Digital invoicing is a win-win for both workflows, and luckily many payment services today offer it.
+Instead of waiting days or weeks to receive a faxed or scanned invoice, your customers can get their invoices instantly via automation sent at the time of checkout, just like we as consumers get confirmation emails after making a purchase.
+B2B buyers can immediately review the payment terms they selected, the payment method, and all relevant order information.

-Ultimately if they don’t have to rely on paper-driven processes, it doesn’t only help build trust, but it's also a lot easier to follow up and manage payments if there is a digital trace.
+Ultimately if they don’t have to rely on paper-driven processes, it doesn’t only help build trust, but it's also a lot easier to follow up and manage multiple payment gateways when there is a digital trace.

 Conclusion

-For businesses moving online, it can feel like there is a list of hundreds of things to get done.
-The checkout might seem low in priorities, but investing in the right experience can ultimately help you grow your ecommerce channel and make your customers more likely to make a purchase.
+For manufacturers, distributors and other B2B companies making the move to sell on ecommerce platforms, it can feel like there is a list of hundreds of things to get done.
+The checkout might seem low in priorities, but investing in the right payment processor to offer more b2b ecommerce payments and better financing conditions will, in turn, ultimately help you grow your ecommerce channel and increase conversion rates and repeat purchase orders.

-Talk to our team to learn more about how Balance can help you turn your checkout from a point of friction into a revenue channel.
+Talk to our team to learn more about how Balance’s payment platform can help you transform your checkout from a point of friction into a revenue channel.